College Factual by our College Data Analytics Team

 Cleveland, Tennessee

-You’ll join some of the best and brightest minds around if you attend Lee University.
-The school came in at #1 for the Schools for a Bachelor’s Highly Focused on Education/Teaching of Individuals with Multiple Disabilities Major in the Southeast Region.
-Lee University is a small private not-for-profit school situated in Cleveland, Tennessee.
-It awarded 6 bachelors’s education/teaching of individuals with multiple disabilities degrees in 2020-2021.
+You’ll be in good company if you decide to attend Lee University.
+It ranked #1 on our 2023 Schools for a Bachelor’s Highly Focused on Education/Teaching of Individuals with Multiple Disabilities Major in the Southeast Region list.
+Lee University is a small school located in Cleveland, Tennessee that handed out 5 bachelors’s education/teaching of individuals with multiple disabilities degrees in 2021-2022.

-Full Lee University Education/Teaching of Individuals with Multiple Disabilities Report
+Read more about Education/Teaching of Individuals with Multiple Disabilities at Lee University

 2